caltechlibrary/cell-atlas/about.md

 Major new features since Edition 2.0 include:
-- audio feature to listen to section text
 - site search function
 - PDF of text and images (available on the [download page](download.html))